TradeControl/powerbi/readme.md

 ![Sales Analysis](img/tc_powerbi_sales_analysis2.png)

+## Template Installation

+Power BI is Microsoft's environment for publishing important analytical data to mobile phones, tablets and websites.
+It consists of three elements: Desktop to code the reports, Services to consume and distribute them, and Mobile.

+Import [the template](src/tradecontrol.pbit) into Power BI Desktop and set the data source to your instance of Azure SQL.
+The template has been written for compatibility with all installations 3.24.1 or higher.

+Follow the online instructions for publishing to the Power BI Service.

 ## Data

 After opening the [Trade Control PowerBI template](src/tradecontrol.pbit) you can create a PowerBI file for your own business.
 Select **Edit Queries/Data source Settings** to switch between different installations.